Night sweats in perimenopause and menopause

 Night sweats are a common challenge, but with a deeper understanding of what causes them along with the right treatment options and lifestyle adjustments, you can minimise their impact on your sleep and overall well-being.

-Discover our range of evidence-based supplements, developed with mind and body nutrients to address the most common symptoms and support your body and your needs before, during, and after this transitionary life stage.
+Discover , developed with mind and body nutrients to address the most common symptoms and support your body and your needs before, during, and after this transitionary life stage.

 This article has been reviewed by our expert advisory team.